antronerds/r2-tutorials/docs/Integrative_analysis_ChIP-Seq_data.md

 1. To perform such analyses go back to the ChIP-seq choice menu.
 Again choose the *ChIPseq TSS Peak/Coverage Plotter*.
 Use the grid to filter for the experiment used in this example: the SY5Y cellline that was profiled by Oldridge et al. for H3K27 acetylation, the RSEG peaks of this experiment are additionally scored by ROSE.

 2. On the next page indicate the region to show on either side of the TSS; a commonly used value is 50 KB up and downstream; that makes 100000 distance an appropiate setting.
 Also indicate how many bases are to be collected within a bin.
 Do note that images are getting very large with small bin-sizes in combination with large regions, 1000 is a proper value in this case.
 Paste the same set of genes as used above in the genesymbols box.
 Set the *Gene order* to 'by_row_signal'; this will make sure the gene with most enhancers in this region will top the list.
-Additionally we're going to color the genebodies of ALK and BRD4: copy-paste "ALK;3BAA3B" and on the next line "BRD4;AA0000" in the *color genebodies* textbox and choose 'Selected genes only' for the setting *Draw Gene Bodies*.
+Additionally we're going to color the genebodies of ALK and BRD4: copy-paste without quotation marks "ALK;3BAA3B" and on the next line "BRD4;AA0000" in the *color genebodies* textbox and choose 'Selected genes only' for the setting *Draw Gene Bodies*.

 ---------
   ![](_static/images/R2d2_logo.png)**Did you know that you can provide arbitrary locations on the genome?**